DXCC Card Checker.

 ARRL membership is not required for foreign applicants of the DXCC program.

-Where to start ?
+Where to start?

 Mixed is a general award which allows an amateur to get into the DXCC program even though they do not have 100 entities on any single mode.
 Upon qualification, after achieving Mixed DXCC, amateurs can apply for other modes they achieve upon reaching 100, or more.

-Bands & modes ?
+Bands and Modes ?

 Certificates are available for the folowing bands: